students in classroom

 • international relations

-Explore our student resources below to get a taste of what life as a UWM student is like and specifically the opportunities available to political science students.
+Explore our student resources below to get a taste of what life as a UWM student is like and specifically the opportunities available to our students.
 Successful college students take advantage of all the resources available to them and graduate, not just with a degree, but with a full resume of experiences that can lead to that first post-college job or acceptance to their preferred graduate program.

 Personalized advising is provided to each major from faculty members who are specialists in the student’s field of interest.